Explore Courses

 Still wondering how to score high in a limited time?
 Join upGrad’s Free IELTS Prep Course and unlock expert-led practice kits, scoring strategies, and mock tests trusted by 50,000+ study abroad aspirants.

-How Can upGrad Help You with IELTS Preparation?
+How can upGrad Help You with IELTS Preparation?

 Whether you're preparing for IELTS over several months or in a short 15-day timeline, upGrad helps streamline your journey through personalized assistance, curated resources, and study planning support.
-Rather than offering direct IELTS coaching, upGrad empowers students with expert guidance, access to prep tools, and strategic planning based on their study abroad goals. 👉 Talk to an Expert Now
+Rather than offering direct IELTS coaching, upGrad empowers students with expert guidance, access to prep tools, and strategic planning based on their study abroad goals.

 • Get Personalized Study Roadmaps